fugu-chop/launch_school/daily_logs/7_daily_log_mar2021.md

 __*Thoughts*__<br/>
 Woke up feeling not particularly refreshed.
 I spent some time in the morning doing revision instead - I feel like I'm moving a little too quickly through the content.
 The Medium testing stuff is getting weird.
 There's a lot of working with concepts that haven't been introduced thus far, like working with `StringIO` objects.

+##### 10/03/21 (Wed)
+__*Concepts covered*__<br/>
+- Exercises
+  - RB130 - Medium Testing, Advanced 1
+- RB130 Study Session
+- RB130 Quiz

+__*Time spent*__<br/>
+123 minutes

+__*Thoughts*__<br/>
+The study session was a bit of a wash.
+We really didn't cover off anything useful to RB130, and went off on various tangents beyond the curriculum.
+I'm not going to log the hours as part of study.

+The quiz wasn't too bad.
+I found I retained a fair bit of information, but need to brush up on the specifics of the test outputs when they fail.